jtangelder/grunt-stripmq/README.md

 or generate a fallback version with this task.

 It strips out all the media queries and creates overwrites, and also removes all the device pixel queries with it's contents.
+With the `width` option, you can remove `max-width` queries, since they wont be in the desktop version.

 ### Sample
 ````css